Some of the most frequently asked questions.

 We do not.
 Anybody can replace a single part like a crystal, hand or mainspring, but we don't do that.
 Antique watches are machines in which every component must function correctly for it to run properly, and we can't replace just one part without checking all of the others.

 That being said, there are no shortcuts in the movement itself.
-Some work is cosmetic, like re-bluing the hands or a new glass crystal, but every each and every component in the movement will be put back to factory spec and there is no stopping halfway.
+Some work is cosmetic, like re-bluing the hands or a new glass crystal, but every component in the movement needs to be put back to factory spec for the watch to be accurate, and there is no stopping halfway.

 Yes, we can give a you a rough starting price based on any photos that you send us via email.
 Photographs obviously can't tell the whole story, so please don't ask for exact repair costs.